levigo/jadice-webtoolkit-application-monitoring/README.md

 	  ...
 	</web-app>
 	```
+	If your runtime environment supports annotations you also can annotate `PrometheusAdapter` with `@WebListener` instead of modifying your _web.xml_.
 4. Start Prometheus and make it collect metric data from your host (eg. http://127.0.0.1/metrics).

 ### Define your own adapter